 Interior design help for everyone.

 There are an amazing amount of beautiful range hoods available now.
 Glass, steel and custom wood are all options.
-But, you need to know the SIZE of range hood you need, not the dimensions, but the amount of CFM (cubic feet per minute) needed for your hood.
+But, you need to know the SIZE of range hood you need, not necessarily the dimensions (for this topic), but the amount of CFM (cubic feet per minute) needed for your hood.

 First you need to select your stove, or cook top.
 Then you need 100 CFM for every 12" of stove width.